AliYous/NextEvent-App/README.md

 Pwd - iamadmin

 This is one of my first ever projects with Ruby On Rails.
-It was the subject of one of the weeks in The Hacking Project Bootcamp
+It was the subject of one week of The Hacking Project Bootcamp.